AshrafHanyy/AshrafHanyy.github.io/content/blog/LightGun/index.md

 ---
 title: 'Building a DIY Motion-Controlled Light Gun with Arduino and MPU6050'
 date: 2025-07-08
-summary: 'A DIY motion-controlled light gun built with Arduino Pro Mini, MPU6050, and a solenoid, featuring custom mouse-calibration software for PC gaming.'
+summary: 'A DIY motion-controlled light gun built with Arduino Pro Micro, MPU6050 IMU, and a JF-0826B solenoid for recoil — featuring custom PC software that converts gyroscope data into mouse movement for use with any PC game.'
 authors:
   - admin
 show_related: true